-The TransCanada Highway (Highway 1) runs east to west through the southern portion of Springbank the Plan area, while the Stoney Trail western extension (under construction at the ASP adoption stage) lies immediately east of the Plan area.
+The TransCanada Highway (Highway 1) runs east to west north of the Plan area, while the Stoney Trail western extension (under construction at the time of ASP adoption stage) lies immediately east of the Plan area.
 This regional transportation infrastructure will provide the primary access into the Plan area.
-The Springbank Airport, while operated by The Calgary Airport Authority under long-term lease, is Federal Land and as such also does not form part of this ASP.
-However, this Plan recognizes the importance